Documentation

 Configure metrics

-Last but not least, it’s time to determine which metrics you want to add to the subject type.
+Now it’s time to determine which metrics you want to add to the subject type.
 We created the metrics documentation to explain the three different types and their capabilities.

 Managing subjects